denis-mahei/goit-react-hw-04/README.md

 # 📸 Image Gallery App

-A responsive image search gallery built with JavaScript.
+A responsive image search gallery built with React.
 Uses the Unsplash API to fetch and display beautiful images with real-time search, modals, and pagination.

 ## 🚀 Features